 Then, in the 1960s, a man named Aaron Beck pioneered what has been called the Cognitive Revolution.
 Psychology was enhanced with the keen understanding that our thoughts and emotions play a central and critical role in our behavior.
 Therapy models were enhanced to what is now called Cognitive Behavioral Therapy (CBT).
 This opened up a whole new breed of therapeutic techniques in which people began to actively monitor and manage their thoughts.
+For example, there are quite a few treatments that have been adapted from CBT.
+There are some which are for those who experience emotions very intensely and need Certified DBT Therapy Orange County CA to help manage this.
 Psychologists saw dramatic improvements in their ability to treat conditions like Obsessive Compulsive Disorder, Anxiety, Depression and even Tourette’s syndrome and stroke victims.

 In the 1990s, new imaging technology allowed science and medicine to actually monitor and measure our thoughts.
 Through the research that followed, we learned that a thought is a short burst of electrical current that sends a signal as a directive to the brain.
 The thoughts we have trigger what happens in our brains, which then dictates what we do.
 In other words, our thoughts are the CEOs of our lives, dictating all our decisions and actions and, therefore, our outcomes.

 This explains why mindsets are critical for success in life.